We clear up a few of the misunderstood elements of a bike saddle cushion.

 Antibacterial: Bike seat cushions made with materials that prevent the spread of bacteria, fungi, and some viruses.

-4-way Stretch: The material used in the bike seat cover moves in all directions to help prevent bunching and binding.
+4-way Stretch: The material covering used in the bike saddle cushion moves in all directions to help prevent bunching and binding.

 Moisture Wicking: Uses technical synthetic fabrics to speed moisture transfer away from the body to keep your dry.